 Thank you for your interest in Imprint!
 We currently publish three issues per year at the conclusion of the Fall, Spring, and Summer semesters.
 Articles are sorted into three sections: From the Editors, Peer Posts, and Campus Talk.
-Submission deadline for fall is Friday, October 27, 2017.
+Submission deadline for spring is April 6th, 2018.
 Submissions should be sent to Imprint@ucf.edu.
 In the email subject line, put “Imprint Query” or “Imprint Article.”
 Attach your submission in a Word Doc.
 In the body of the email please provide your contact information.

 From the Editors